gambitproject/gambit/doc/biblio.rst

 ..
 [Bag1995] Bagwell, K. 1995, 'Commitment and observability in games', *Games and Economic Behavior*, vol. 8, pp. 271-280.

 ..
-[Gil97] Itzhak Gilboa, "A Comment on the Absent-Minded Driver Paradox", 25-30, Games and Economic Behavior , 20, 1997.
+[Gil97] Gilboa, I. 1997,

-..
-[Harsanyi1967a] John Harsanyi, "Games of Incomplete Information Played By Bayesian Players I", 159-182, Management Science , 14, 1967.
+   'A Comment on the Absent-Minded Driver Paradox', *Games and Economic Behavior*, vol. 20, pp. 25-30.

 ..
 [Harsanyi1967a] Harsanyi, J. 1967,
    'Games of incomplete information played by Bayesian players I',